 Please watch this news item for updates and changes as the season progresses.
 The pandemic requires us to be fluid and ready to change as the situation develops.

-If you have questions, you can post them here and we will do our best to field them.
+If you have questions, you can post them in the Alpine 101 COVID-19 Forum and we will do our best to field them.

 Required CO course and quiz are up

 The Competition Official downloadable online course and quiz for the 2020-21 season are now available.